- Table of Contents

 Why Choose This Path

 Strategic sourcing professionals are the frontline warriors in cost savings and quality optimisation.
-They have the opportunity to make substantial financial impacts on their organisations by securing favourable deals while maintaining the highest quality standards.
+They can make substantial financial impacts on their organisations by securing favourable deals while maintaining the highest quality standards.

 2. Supplier Relationship Management (SRM)